Mull-Tokens: Modality-Agnostic Latent Thinking: Discussion

-\xhdr{Limitations.} Our experiments focused on the Qwen2.5-VL (7B) model~\cite{bai2025qwen2}; while effective, the generalization of our findings to other backbones and model scales remains to be verified.
-A more intrinsic limitation of our approach is the lack of direct interpretability for the latent tokens.
-As these tokens are modality-agnostic—representing neither pure text nor pure image features—we cannot directly decode them into human-readable output.
-Our preliminary analysis mapping latents to their nearest vocabulary neighbors reveals that they are semantically consistent within task families (e.g., often mapping to "LetsCompare" for jigsaw tasks and "LetsThinkHmm" for more basic spatial relation tasks), but vary across different domains.
-However, without a method to decode these representations precisely, and a systematic evaluation protocol, the internal reasoning process remains partially opaque.
-However, we would like to emphasize that the scope of our paper is not to output more interpretable reasoning chains, but to analyze what serves as efficient thinking compute from a final answer performance angle.
-We observe that a few \name{} readily improves performance over verbose, albeit interpretable, text thoughts.
+\xhdr{Limitations.} Our experiments focus on the Qwen2.5-VL (7B) model~\cite{bai2025qwen2}; while effective, the generalization of our findings to other backbones and model scales remains to be verified.
+Based on trends in latent reasoning for language models~\cite{pausing_ICLR24,shen2025codi}, where gains grow with model capacity, we anticipate our approach to benefit similarly from larger base models.
+A more intrinsic limitation is the lack of direct interpretability for the latent tokens.
+As these tokens are modality-agnostic—representing neither pure text nor pure image features—they cannot be directly decoded into human-readable output.
+However, from a performance angle, a few \name{} improve performance over verbose, albeit interpretable, text thoughts.
+As shown in Table~\ref{tab:mull_w_expl}, \name{} can also be used \emph{in conjunction} with interpretable text thoughts, offering both accuracy gains and interpretability.

 \xhdr{Future work.} We identify several key avenues for future work.
-First, extention of our approach to include diverse modalities such as 3D point clouds, audio, and other structured data, a direction currently constrained by the scarcity of suitable reasoning datasets.
+First, extension of our approach to include diverse modalities such as 3D point clouds, audio, and other structured data, a direction currently constrained by the scarcity of suitable reasoning datasets.
 Finally, we see significant potential in integrating learning from world models~\cite{genie3} to discover robust causal reasoning chains, which is essential for bridging the remaining performance gap between current models and human capabilities.

-\xhdr{Conclusion.} In this work, we presented a novel fine-tuning paradigm that significantly improves visual reasoning capabilities compared to existing text-only or image-text interleaved approaches.
-We demonstrate that our multimodal latent \mulltt{} tokens provide a superior mechanism for reasoning: they are computationally more efficient, requiring significantly fewer tokens than verbose chain-of-thought methods, while simultaneously delivering higher accuracy.
-We hope this work paves the way for the exploration of efficient, high-performance reasoning techniques in the next generation of multimodal systems.
+\xhdr{Conclusion.} In this work, we present a novel fine-tuning paradigm that significantly improves multimodal reasoning compared to existing text-only or image-text interleaved reasoning approaches.
+Our modality-agnostic latent \mulltt{} tokens are Pareto-dominant: they improve performance (+$3\%$) while being computationally more efficient (20 tokens vs 100's).
+We hope this work paves the way for efficiently incorporating causal multimodal reasoning in autoregressive AI models.